MefistoBaal/stratusgrid-tf-interview/README.md

 ## Github Connection

 After a `terraform apply` successfully, you should go to AWS Developer Tools > Setting > Connections and then finish the configuration of the Github connection to allow CodePipeline to get repository content and be able to deploy in S3 Bucket.
+This configuration should be done manually.

 # About this module